AlexSuleap/angular-tree-widget/README.md

 		]
     }];
 ```

 Add the tree tag to your application.
 ```html
 <tree nodes='treeNodes'>
 ```

 Do not forget to add [AngularJS](http://www.angularjs.org), [AngularJS.Animate](http://www.angularjs.org) and [Angular Recursion](https://github.com/marklagendijk/angular-recursion) references to your project.

+## Usage

+- set the `image` property if you want to use a custom image.
+- set the ` disabled` property on `true` if you want to disable the node selection.
+- updating the tree is done by updating the model.
+- `options` - add the options attribute to the tree tag ```html<tree nodes='treeNodes' options='options'>```:
+	- `multipleSelect` on `true`: allows the user to select multiple nodes; default value `false`.
+	- `showIcon` on `false`: allows the user to hide the icons; default value `true`; If no images are provided the tree uses the default icons.
+	- `expandOnClick` on `true`: allow the user the expand/collapse a node by clicking on it's label.
+- events:
+	- 'selection-changed': triggered when a node gets selected;
+	- 'expanded-state-changed':  triggered whenever a node expand state changes.

+## Styling

 ## License